Zero-cycles on varieties over p-adic fields and Brauer groups: Introduction

 Restricted to the prime-to-$p$ part, the assertion (1) is due to Colliot-Th\'el\`ene and Saito \cite{cts}.
-The assertion (2) gives an affirmative answer to \cite{CT2}, Conjecture 1.4\,(c), assuming the purity of Brauer groups, which holds if $\dim(\cX) \le 3$ or if $\cX$ has good or semistable reduction (cf.\ Remark \ref{rem:purity} below).
-Roughly speaking, Theorem \ref{cor0-3}\,(1) asserts that if an element of $\omega \in \Br(\gfiber)$ ramifies along the closed fiber of $\cX$, then there exists a closed point $x \in \gfiber$ such that the restriction $\omega_x \in \Br(x)$ of $\omega$ is non-zero.
-Using the \v{C}ebotarev density theorem, we reduce the problem to its local variant.
-To be more precise, we prove the following result on the ramification of Brauer groups of henselian local rings: \begin{thm}[{{\bf Corollary \ref{cor:lem:key}}}] Let $Y \subset \cX$ be the closed fiber of $\cX/\OO_k$ and let $U$ be a dense open regular subset of the reduced part of \, $Y$.
-Let $x$ be a closed point of $\cX$ contained in $U$, and let $A_x$ be the henselization of $\cO_{\cX,x}$ at its maximal ideal.
-Let $Q_x$ be the set of all closed points on $\Spec(A_x[p^{-1}])$.
-Assume that $k$ contains a primitive $p$-th root of unity and that the purity of Brauer groups holds for $\Spec(A)$.
-Then the map
+The assertion (2) gives an affirmative answer to \cite{CT2} Conjecture 1.4\,(c), assuming the purity of Brauer groups, which holds if $\dim(\cX) \le 3$ or if $\cX$ has good or semistable reduction (cf.\ Remark \ref{rem:purity} below).
+Roughly speaking, Theorem \ref{cor0-3}\,(1) asserts that if an element $\omega \in \Br(\gfiber)$ ramifies along the closed fiber of $\cX$, then there exists a closed point $x \in \gfiber$ for which the specialization of $\omega$ is non-zero in $\Br(x)$.
+We will in fact prove the following stronger result on the ramification of Brauer groups: \begin{thm}[{{\bf Corollary \ref{cor:key}}}] Let $\cU$ be either $\cX$ itself or its henselization at a closed point.
+Put $U:=\cU[p^{-1}]$ and assume that the purity of Brauer groups holds for $\cU$.
+If $\cX$ is henselian local, then assume further that all irreducible components of the divisor on $\cU$ defined by the radical of $(p)$ are regular.
+Then the kernel of the map